 DIRECTOR

 School of Distance Education

-University of Kerala, Karlevettern
+University of Kerala, Karlavattern

-Third Consultant Control of Control o
+Thirovonauthenuram - 695 581

 Bachelor of Science (Mathematics)

 1. Program's Mission and Objectives

 In keeping with the overall mission of the School of Distance Education, University of Kerala, to ensure accessibility of quality higher education to all, the program BSc Mathematics aims at imparting knowledge in Mathematics and skills in using it in the graduate level with the following points.